Johnhvy/Node-Caritat/README.md

 the git commit metadata to attribute a ballot to a voter.
 If a voter casts several ballots, the system only counts the most recent one.

-### What happens if the secret holders lose their key parts?
+### What happens if the Secret Holders lose their key parts?

 The vote ballots cannot be deciphered, the process needs to start again (unless you have a quantum computer at home to break the RSA encryption).